Your Art on Display

 Exhibition Spaces for Student Work

-This 2000-square-foot, museum-quality gallery features an ever-changing program of major shows, as well as graduate thesis exhibitions.
+Formerly known as the Fine Arts Gallery, this 2000-square-foot, museum-quality gallery features an ever-changing program of major shows, as well as graduate thesis exhibitions.

 Throughout the Art and Design Building, Hallway Galleries are crowded with student and faculty artwork, featuring impromptu installations.